agonzalezro/django-documentation-example/README.md

 *I've removed the explanations of the questions, just run the command if you wanna see them.*

+You don't need to follow this steps in this projects since the configuration is already created, but I wrote it here FYI.

     $ sphinx-quickstart

     > Root path for the documentation [.]: docs